Catchment to Coast (metropolitan Adelaide)

 Monitoring across catchments and sub-catchments in Adelaide

 The aim of this subproject is to have better informed stormwater management in the future through monitoring of stormwater across different seasons and sites to fill in knowledge gaps on runoff info to Adelaide’s coastal waters.

 The EPA have several projects including:

 - Gap monitoring of sediment from drains and catchments

-• Drain 18 water quality monitoring with Uni of SA
+- Water quality monitoring of drains with University of SA

 - Conceptual model development for Adelaide coastal waters